Marco Filippini

 Marco Filippini (born 19 September 1988) is an Italian footballer.

 Career

 Filippini started his career at Montichiari of Serie C2.
 He was signed by Internazionale in July 2007.
 He made his debut on 17 January 2008, a Coppa Italia match that won Reggina 3–0.
-In that match, he replaced Nicolás Burdisso in 83rd minute.
+In that match, he replaced Nicolás Burdisso in the 83rd minute.
 In 2008, he returned to Montichiari and followed the team relegated to Serie D in 2009.
-He won promotion back to professional league in 2010.
-That season he played 20 times in Serie D.
+He won promotion back to the professional league in 2010.
+That season, he played 20 times in Serie D.